Two-streams hypothesis: Auditory dorsal stream

+Disruptions with Language Perception and Production

 Conduction aphasia affects a subject's ability to reproduce speech (typically by repetition), though it has no influence on the subject's ability to comprehend spoken language.
 This shows that conduction aphasia must reflect not an impairment of the auditory ventral pathway but instead of the auditory dorsal pathway.
 Buchsbaum et al found that conduction aphasia can be the result of damage, particularly lesions, to the Spt (Sylvian parietal temporal).
 This is shown by the Spt's involvement in acquiring new vocabulary, for while experiments have shown that most conduction aphasiacs can repeat high-frequency, simple words, their ability to repeat low-frequency, complex words is impaired.
 The Spt is responsible for connecting the motor and auditory systems by making auditory code accessible to the motor cortex.
 It appears that the motor cortex recreates high-frequency, simple words (like cup) in order to more quickly and efficiently access them, while low-frequency, complex words (like Sylvian parietal temporal) require more active, online regulation by the Spt.
 This explains why conduction aphasiacs have particular difficulty with low-frequency words which requires a more hands-on process for speech production.
 "Functionally, conduction aphasia has been characterized as a deficit in the ability to encode phonological information for production," namely because of a disruption in the motor-auditory interface.
 Conduction aphasia has been more specifically related to damage of the arcuate fasciculus, which is vital for both speech and language comprehension, as the arcuate fasiculus makes up the connection between Broca and Wernicke's areas.

+In addition to conduction aphasia, other disorders like Pure Word Deafness can disrupt the two auditory streams circuitry.
+Pure Word Deafness, while rare, is a disorder characterized by a disconnection of both “auditory cortices” due to damage of the hemispheric communication in the brain.
+This would disrupt both the ventral and dorsal stream by making the patient unable to process auditory stimuli.